carlotarzua/interior-point-sparse-recovery/README.md

 X = \operatorname{diag}(z) + \epsilon I
 $$

-with \(\epsilon = 0.001\), following the specified method and reducing numerical degeneracy in the associated matrix system.
+with $\epsilon = 0.001$, following the specified method and reducing numerical degeneracy in the associated matrix system.

 ---